Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 In the end, the blow was softer than they’d worried it could be: they were going to Folctha, where Lucy would join the instructors and trainers who educated not only the HEAT’s suit technicians, but advance armor systems and clothing experts responsible for developing the next generation of gear for the Allied militaries’ next generation warfighters.

 He was super proud of her, and also really happy that they were going to Cimbrean, not Earth.
-He’d been...okay...with Earth.
+He’d been... okay... with Earth.
 Honest.
 Erebor was no place to raise a family, and he wasn’t going to get any younger and fitter.
 Seeing Al, Xiù and Julian’s kids when they stayed in touch had got him kinda broody.
 Two babies that were already toddling around.
 Two young (adopted) men too, with very different personalities.
-One of them was definitely a bookworm and the other...wasn’t.
+One of them was definitely a bookworm and the other... wasn’t.
 Sort of like Lewis and Julian in rhyme, really…

 ...But he hadn’t *wanted* Earth.
 He’d left Earth behind a lifetime ago, going back now would have felt anticlimactic, after a life spent out among the stars, on alien worlds, in alien stations and aboard alien spaceships, with alien friends.